HomeDirectoriesA Step-by-Step Guide to Getting Listed on 10 Major Directories

 Important: Document every username and password in a secure password manager.
 You’ll thank yourself later when updating listings or responding to reviews.

 Your business name must match your legal registration exactly.
 If you’re registered as “Smith & Associates LLC”, don’t submit “Smith and Associates” or “Smith & Assoc.”
-These variations might seem minor, but they create NAP (Name, Address, Phone) inconsistencies that search engines penalise.
+These variations seem minor, but they create NAP (Name, Address, Phone) inconsistencies that search engines penalise.

 Myth: “Keyword stuffing in business names improves visibility”